Today’s Scripture Readings: Psalms 7:1-9 | Genesis 23:1 – 24:51 | Matthew 8:1-17 | Proverbs 3:1-6

 Therefore we are asked to trust him with all of our hearts.
 The wisdom for living life to the full is not found in our limited human understanding, therefore we must ask Him for wisdom and discernment as we journey ahead step by step.

-But as we seek God, trusting him and acknowledging him in all we do; as we allow him to guide us by his word and the gentle whisper of his Spirit, he goes before us and prepares the path.
+But as we seek Him, trust Him, acknowledge him in all we do; as we allow him to guide us by his word and the gentle whisper of his Spirit, he goes before us and prepares the path.
 Indeed, he makes it straight.

 Yes, he directs our paths.
 But more literally, he straightens our paths.
 This suggests that God is actively engaged in preparing the paths ahead of us.
 Not only telling us which fork in the road to take, but also preparing the path for our journey.